26 Types of Insects in Texas

 Oriental Cockroach

 Oriental cockroaches are a large species of cockroach, with adult males measuring 18 to 29 mm and adult females measuring 20 to 27 mm.
-They are one of the types of insects in Texas, often referred to as water bugs or black cockroaches.
+They are one of the types of insects in Texas, often called water bugs or black cockroaches.

 This insect has a glossy body and is dark brown or black.
-The female looks somewhat different from the male: she has non-functional wings right below her head, despite first appearing to be wingless.
+The female looks somewhat different from the male: she has non-functional wings right below her head despite first appearing wingless.
 You’d also find that she’s larger in stature than the male.

 The male has a narrower body and lengthy, brown wings that extend over three-quarters of the abdomen.
 They are both incapable of flight.
 Due to their similar appearances, it’s possible to mistake the female Oriental cockroach for the Florida wood cockroach.